 Measuring your full blood count

-These numbers can vary from hospital to hospital.
+These numbers can vary in different hospitals.
 Your doctor or nurse will tell you which levels they use.
-They also vary slightly between people from different ethnic backgrounds.
+The levels also vary slightly between people from different ethnic backgrounds.

 |Type of cell||Levels found in a healthy person|

-Some cancers produce chemicals that can be measured in the blood called tumour markers.
-These can also be raised in conditions other than cancer, so they are not always reliable.
+Some cancers produce proteins called tumour markers.
+These can be measured in the blood.
+The levels of tumour markers can also be higher in conditions other than cancer.
+This means that measuring them is not always reliable.

-- Alpha-fetoprotein (AFP) to check for some types of germ cell tumour and some types of primary liver cancer.
+- AFG (alpha-fetoprotein) to check for some types of germ cell tumour and some types of primary liver cancer

-- Carcinoembryonic antigen (CEA) to check for bowel cancer.
+- CEA (carcinoembryonic antigen) to check for bowel cancer